JeonJaeHyeong/DPL/README.md

 ## Pretrained Models

 For VG dataset, the pretrained object detector we used is provided by [Scene-Graph-Benchmark](https://github.com/KaihuaTang/Scene-Graph-Benchmark.pytorch), you can download it from [this link](https://1drv.ms/u/s!AmRLLNf6bzcir8xemVHbqPBrvjjtQg?e=hAhYCw).
-For GQA dataset, For the GQA dataset, we trained a new object detector which can be downloaded from [this link](https://drive.google.com/file/d/1RHiIZRFyclii9X3FGd-bS9zIl94jsTTx/view?usp=drive_link).
+For GQA dataset, we trained a new object detector which can be downloaded from [this link](https://drive.google.com/file/d/1RHiIZRFyclii9X3FGd-bS9zIl94jsTTx/view?usp=drive_link).

 Put the checkpoint into the folder:
 ```